Chlothar I: Accession

 Upon his father's death on 27 November 511, he received as his share of the kingdom: the town of Soissons, which he made his capital; the cities of Laon, Noyon, Cambrai, and Maastricht; and the lower course of the river Meuse.
 He was very ambitious and sought to extend his domain.

-Because of the rights of mothers, queens were granted a portion of their son's kingdom.
-Clovis I, who had two wives, divided his kingdom into two for each of his wives, then parceled out pieces to his respective sons.
-The eldest, Theuderic, son of the first wife, had the benefit of receiving one half of the kingdom of Francia, Reims.
+Because of the rights of mothers, queens were granted a portion of their sons' kingdom.
+Clovis I, who had two wives, divided his kingdom into two for each of his wives, then parcelled out pieces to his respective sons.
+The eldest, Theuderic, son of the first wife, had the benefit of receiving one-half of the kingdom of Francia, Reims.
 Chlothar shared the second half of the kingdom with his brothers Childebert and Chlodomer.
 Chlothar received the northern portion, Childebert the central kingdom of Paris, and Chlodomer the southern Kingdom of Orléans.
 The domain inherited by Chlothar consisted of two distinct parts: one in Gaulic Belgium, corresponding to the kingdom of the Salian Franks, where he established his capital at Soissons and included the dioceses of Amiens, Arras, Saint-Quentin and Tournai; and the other in Aquitane including the dioceses of Agen, Bazas, and Périgueux.

 First Burgundian War

 In 516, Gundobad, king of Burgundy, died, and the throne passed to his son Sigismund, who converted to Catholicism.
 Sigismund adopted an extreme anti-Arian policy, going so far as to execute his Arian son Sigeric, who was the grandson of the Ostrogoth King Theoderic the Great.
 Sigismund also nearly prompted the Franks to launch an offensive against him, but he avoided a conflict by giving one of his daughters, Suavegotha, in marriage to Chlothar's older half-brother, Theuderic I.

 In 523, at the instigation of their mother, Clotilde, Chlothar, Childebert, and Chlodomer joined forces in an expedition against the Burgundians.
 The Burgundian army was defeated, and Sigismund was captured and executed.
 Sigismund's brother Godomar replaced him on the throne, with the support of the aristocracy, and the Franks were forced to leave.

-In 524, Chlothar, his brothers and Theuderic, began a new campaign, advancing to the Isère Valley.
+In 524, Chlothar, his brothers and Theuderic began a new campaign, advancing to the Isère Valley.
 But on 25 June 524, they suffered a serious defeat at the Battle of Vézeronce, and Chlodomer was killed.
 The Franks left Burgundy, and Godomar resumed his rule until 534.